wmayner/pyphi/docs/examples/actual_causation.rst

 Actual Causation
 ================

-This section demonstrates how to use PyPhi to evaluate actual causation.
+This section demonstrates how to evaluate actual causation with PyPhi.
 # TODO: add paper reference

     >>> import pyphi